 Costume depot/party-supply warehouse Lippmann Co. has everything you need for a haunted house, luau … or even a haunted luau.
 They stock a colorful supply of professional theater makeup, masks and realistic accessories.
 Get ready to take your undead zombie pirate to the next level with a tricorn hat and fluffy shoulder parrot!

 Leather and lace await your inner party monster at Metro Boutique.
 Featuring goth, steampunk and more risqué festival attire, this place mixes fierce and flirty like a well-rounded cocktail.
 Fun character ensembles mingle with corsets and stockings, while fancy footwear and costume contact lenses add intrigue to any outfit.

 Whether you’re going for stunning realism or Daenerys Targaryen cosplay, Wigland has the wigs, extensions and hairpieces you need.
 Their beautiful items from top designers promise a polished, I-can’t-believe-that’s-not-your-real-hair look.

 Goodwill compiles a warehouse of Halloween donations throughout the year and unleashes them every fall across its nine Portland locations.
-Spookily large selections are available at the city’s two largest stores: The Northwest Portland location is a treasure chest of higher-end garments, while the Northeast Broadway Goodwill is stocked with funkier finds.
+Spookily large selections are available at the city’s largest store, the Northeast Broadway Goodwill, which is always stocked with funky finds.
 Whichever location you choose, Goodwill is often the best place to find an inexpensive outfit for a bash, a full kid’s costume complete with accessories, or that one missing piece to make your costume shine.
 If you’re stumped, the “Bootique” offers tips on turning basic pieces into a Catwoman, ninja or punk-rocker look.
 For an economical and authentically Portland experience, visit the Goodwill Outlet (aka “The Bins”), where everything is sold by the pound.